gradido/gradido/docu/Concepts/TechnicalRequirements/Architecture/TechnicalOverview.md

 ## current Business-Layer

-At first the following pictures will show for each current existing resolver class its usage of the backend components.
+At first the following pictures will show for each current existing resolver class its usage of the backend components - used = marked blue, not used = marked red.
 Afterwards an overview picture shows the dependencies between all resolver classes.

 ### AdminResolver